kaglet/cgv_project/README.md

 ### Credits

-A major inspiration credit for our puzzles is owed to the game [The Witness](https://www.youtube.com/watch?v=ul7kNFD6noU).
+A major source of inspiration for our puzzles is owed to the game [The Witness](https://www.youtube.com/watch?v=ul7kNFD6noU).
 More credits can be found in-game in the main menu and at the end of the game.